Force between magnets: Magnetic poles vs. atomic currents

 The field of a magnet is the sum of fields from all magnetized volume elements, which consist of small magnetic dipoles on an atomic level.
-The direct summation of all those dipole fields would require three-dimensional integration just to obtain the field of one magnet, which may be intricate.
+The direct summation of all those dipole fields requires three-dimensional integration to obtain the field of one magnet, which may be intricate.

-In case of a homogeneous magnetization, the problem can be simplified at least in two different ways, using Stokes' theorem.
+For homogeneous magnetization, the problem can be simplified in two different ways, using Stokes' theorem.
 Upon integration along the direction of magnetization, all dipoles along the line of integration cancel each other, except at the magnet's end surface.
 The field then emerges only from those (mathematical) magnetic charges spread over the magnet's end facets.
 On the contrary, when integrating over a magnetized area orthogonal to the direction of magnetization, the dipoles within this area cancel each other, except at the magnet's outer surface, where they (mathematically) sum up to a ring current.
-This is called Ampère model.
+This is called the Ampèrian loop model.
 In both models, only two-dimensional distributions over the magnet's surface have to be considered, which is simpler than the original three-dimensional problem.

-Magnetic-charge model: In the magnetic-charge model, the pole surfaces of a permanent magnet are imagined to be covered with so-called magnetic charge, north pole particles on the north pole and south pole particles' on the south pole, that are the source of the magnetic field lines.
+Magnetic pole model: In the magnetic pole model, the pole surfaces of a permanent magnet are imagined to be covered with so-called magnetic charge, north pole particles on the north pole and south pole particles' on the south pole, that are the source of the magnetic field lines.
 The field due to magnetic charges is obtained through Coulomb's law with magnetic instead of electric charges.
-If the magnetic pole distribution is known, then the pole model gives the exact distribution of the magnetic field intensity H both inside and outside the magnet.
+If the magnetic pole distribution is known, then the magnetic pole model gives the exact distribution of the magnetic field intensity H both inside and outside the magnet.
 The surface charge distribution is uniform, if the magnet is homogeneously magnetized and has flat end facets (such as a cylinder or prism).

-Ampère model: In the Ampère model, all magnetization is due to the effect of microscopic, or atomic, circular bound currents, also called Ampèrian currents throughout the material.
+Ampèrian loop model: In the Ampèrian loop model, all magnetization is due to the effect of microscopic, or atomic, circular bound currents, also called Ampèrian currents throughout the material.
 The net effect of these microscopic bound currents is to make the magnet behave as if there is a macroscopic electric current flowing in loops in the magnet with the magnetic field normal to the loops.
-The field due to such currents is then obtained through the Biot–Savart law.
-The Ampère model gives the correct magnetic flux density B both inside and outside the magnet.
+The field due to such currents is obtained through the Biot–Savart law.
+The Ampèrian loop model gives the correct magnetic flux density B both inside and outside the magnet.
 It is sometimes difficult to calculate the Ampèrian currents on the surface of a magnet.